IBM/maximo-labs/MkDocs/ocp_8.5/docs/mas-core.md

 # Objectives
-In this Exercise you will learn how to deploy MAS Core:
+This exercise will teach you how to set up MAS Core:

 <br>